mitselek/t88otsing/applications/Enefit/Lead_Product_Manager/cv.md

 ## Summary

 Product-minded technologist with a long track record of shipping data platforms and mission‑critical systems.
 I lead with clarity, documentation, and outcome‑driven roadmaps.
 Strong at aligning engineering, operations, and stakeholders; comfortable in regulated contexts and multi‑system integrations.
+Spent significant years in university studies across mathematics, natural sciences, and computer science (1990–2002).

 ---